 Finally, when Bear comes to visit, we plan ways to keep them both entertained.
 Like Chloe when she was a puppy, he has two speeds: Energizer Bunny and Zonked Out.
 So brain games (we have a hefty list of 14 games to play with your dog), practicing new tricks, learning basic commands, and lots of games of fetch are part of the furry festivities.
 I use treats, plenty of head rubs, and heaping amounts of praise during the brief sessions.

-If you’re curious to see which tricks Chloe and Bear have learned, don’t miss out.
-Sign up for my e-newsletter to receive my companion blog post: Sit.
+BTW, if you’re curious to see which tricks Chloe and Bear have learned, please check out my companion blog post: Sit.
 Stay.
 Come.
 Two Pups Practice Together.

 It’s been such a joy to welcome another furry family member to our pack.
 If you’re considering a second dog, I hope your little fur baby’s arrival is a positive, happy time for both your adult pup, the new puppy, and your entire family pack.